 Water & Wastewater

 Since its inception in 1978, KSA has specialized in providing water and wastewater systems design for small to medium-sized municipalities and water districts.
-We have intentionally focused on municipalities with populations between 100,000 to 10,000 or less.
+Although we have historically focused on municipalities with populations between 100,000 to 10,000, we are capable of providing solutions for any size community.
 Here’s why.

 DESIGN PHILOSOPHY AND APPROACH